People say it's hard to get rid of plastic.

-I literally have a face wash by Dove that its 3 first ingredients are water and mineral oil and petrolatum.
+I literally have a face wash by Dove that contains as the 3 first ingredients water, mineral oil and petrolatum.
 If you don't know how bad that is then google it.

 But I also promised that I would use ALL of the products (Unless they are expired or beyond recovery) until the last drop and then I would dispose of them properly which I plan to do using the several free programs out there since I don't have recycling in the complex where I live.

 Yes you read that right, in Massachusetts, apartment complexes are considered commercial spaces, not residential, so they fall out of the municipality programs that require recycling by law.

 Ridiculous I know, but actually instead of complaining about it, I saw it as an incentive to reduce drastically my waste, drastically .